mgajda/ouroboros-network/latency-sim/src/Latency.md

   $$ΔQ(t) ∨ 0_{\mathcal{Q}}=0_{\mathcal{Q}}∨ΔQ(t)=ΔQ(t)$$

 Here is the Haskell code for naive definition of these two operations:
-We can also introduce alternative of two completion rates:
+We can also introduce alternative of two completion distributions.
+It corresponds to a an event that is earliest possible conclusion of one of two alternative events:
 ```haskell
 rd1 `whicheverIsFaster` rd2 = LatencyDistribution {
   -- deadline = deadline   rd1 `max` deadline   rd2